 Tip 2: Prevent Malware Infection

 It is important that internal systems and devices are configured to prevent malware execution.
-In line with defence in depth approach, follow secure hardening practices for operating system builds in your environment.
-For example, Windows family may have different settings for certain Operating Systems, however, overall secure hardening baselines should be applicable to entire Windows OS family.
+In line with the defence-in-depth approach, follow secure hardening practices for operating system builds in your environment.
+For example, the Windows family may have different settings for certain Operating Systems, however, overall secure hardening baselines should be applicable to the entire Windows OS family.
 This includes separate baselines for servers and desktops.

 Scripting environments should have restrictions to avoid the execution and spread of malware.
 This includes disabling Office Macros or limiting scripting environments using AppLocker enforced via group policy.
 Once disabled, ensure that users cannot re-enable them.